Bendabir/torchcc/README.md

 ```

 > [!WARNING]
-> Make sure you downloaded the proper version of `libtorch` for both CUDA and your system.
+> Make sure you've downloaded the proper version of `libtorch` for both CUDA and your system.
 The `libtorch` version must match the PyTorch's one.

 One other alternative is to use the headers shipped with PyTorch directly.